 As our scientific research advances, so does the size of the team that is working to deliver our compact spherical tokamak project.

-We currently have a 40-strong team of people that are all playing a leading role in helping Tokamak Energy to realise a fusion-powered future.
+We currently have a team of over 60+ people that are all playing a leading role in helping Tokamak Energy to realise a fusion-powered future.

 From world-class fusion scientists and magnet engineers that ensure our technical development continues at an impressive pace, to the skilled business support professionals that keep our business running smoothly in the background, we have a versatile and talented team that is setting the standard in fusion research.

-Tokamak Energy is a challenging and rewarding place to work – as our employee testimonials highlight – so if you think you’ve got the skills and passion to help us reach our exciting fusion targets, we’d be delighted to hear from you.
+Tokamak Energy is a challenging and rewarding place to work – as our employee testimonials highlight – so if you think you’ve got the skills and passion to help us reach our exciting fusion targets, we’d be delighted to hear from you, either in application of one of the roles that we are advertising or by looking through our talent pool section and sending in a speculative application.